“Resist him, steadfast in the faith, knowing that the same sufferings are experienced by your brotherhood in the world.”

 Satan aimed at the faith of the Asia Minor believers.
 He sought to destroy their faith by making them disillusioned by their suffering.
 Peter now says that their faith will sustain them against the assault of disillusionment.

 Making a phalanx of our faith means that we make the whole body of truth found in the Word of God be our phalanx to orient to suffering.
 We stand, but we stand in the faith.

 “For though I am absent in the flesh, yet I am with you in spirit, rejoicing to see your good order and the steadfastness of your faith in Christ” (Colossians 2:5).

-The word “faith” here means the whole realm of truth as taught in Scriptures.
-The basis of the believer’s resistance to the Devil is the Word of God.
-Application of the principles of the Word to experience is the foundation for dealing with the Devil.
+The word “faith” here means the whole realm of truth as taught in Scripture.
+The basis of the believer’s resistance to the devil is the Word of God.
+Application of the principles of the Word to experience is the foundation for dealing with the devil.

 “If indeed you continue in the faith, grounded and steadfast, and are not moved away from the hope of the gospel which you heard, which was preached to every creature under heaven, of which I, Paul, became a minister” (Colossians 1:23).